Downloadable versions of the Bylaws:

 No person otherwise eligible shall be denied membership in the Chapter on the basis of age, sex, race, religion, national origin, sexual orientation, or disability.

 The type of membership in the Penn-Del AER Chapter is consistent with all types of AER memberships as recognized by AER International.

 Dues for members are established by the Board of Directors of the International AER office.

 The membership shall serve as the Bylaw body responsible for amending and improving the Bylaws through reviewing and voting on changes at the annual conference.
 The Penn-Del AER Chapter will remain consistent with the rights and privileges of the Chapter as set forth in the bylaws of the AER International office.

 Article IV.
 Officers

-The Offices of the PennDel AER Chapter shall be a President, a President-Elect, a Secretary, a Treasurer and an Immediate Past President.
+The Officers of the Penn-Del AER Chapter shall be a President, a President-Elect, a Secretary, a Treasurer and an Immediate Past President.